 How to apply for Council Tax discount

-If you think you may be entitled to a discount, print and complete one of the following forms:
+If you think you have an entitlement to a discount, please print and complete one of the following forms:

 Change in circumstances that affect you Council Tax discount